I have said these things to you so that my joy may be in you, and that your joy may be complete. John 15:11

 - Lent is actually 46 days and if I were observing a fast from food, then each Sunday I would be allowed to eat whatever I want!
 (Not fasting from food this year, but from negative thinking 🙁 Will continue to fast from that daily)

 We know the end of the story: that at the end of every season of Lent (of self-denial, wilderness, abstinence) there is Easter (new life, rebirth, abundance, rejoicing).
 When I am in a season of wilderness or struggle, I know that God is present and that season will give way to a resurrection (of ideas, identity, relationships) and rejoicing.

 - Observing Lent allows me to dedicate 40 days to reflect on my relationship with God, others, and myself to gain insights for new ways of living with more joy and more healthy and well.

 - I’ve observed Lent with intentional spiritual practices for 15 years.
 I am not the same after 40 days of a closer walk with God!
 Whatever service, behaviors, ministries, or wellness lifestyle I “take on” for Lent, once the 40 days are over, I have a testimony and a renewed purpose.

 Our Goals for Lent Updates:

 Meditation, Scripture, & Journaling: I have released my need to sit in my “sacred space” in my special chair, with candle & Rachmaninoff playing.
-Now, I will pick up my Bible and Journal to write wherever.
+Now I will pick up my Bible and journal to write wherever.
 I am still missing a few days this week, but I am grateful when I look in my journal and see I’m missing fewer days.
-I’m trying not to be legalistic, but affirm what I do get done.
+I’m trying not to be legalistic but to affirm what I do get done.